 1901 Born Yueh Cheng

-1911-1915 Studied painting with prof. Wang Hsiang-chian who named the professor's studio the "Wisteria Flower Studio".
+1911-1915 Studied painting with Professor Wang Hsiang-chian who named the professor's studio the "Wisteria Flower Studio".

-1916 Moved to hangchou.
-Studied painting, poetry and calligraphy with Shen Mei-so, Ma Yi-fu, hing Tzu-yuan, Lo Hsing-hu, Wang Chien Lo and others.
+1916 Moved to Hangzhou.
+Studied painting, poetry and calligraphy with Shen Mei-so, Ma Yi-fu, Hing Tzu-yuan, Lo Hsing-hu, Wang Chien Lo and others.

 1919-1923 Moved to Beijing.
 Published Chang-he style of poetry with Lo Fu-kan and Lo Ying-kung and taught at Yu-wen University.

 1925 Taught at National Chi-nan University and served as Director of the painting department of Shanghai School of Fine Arts.

 1926 Became a student of Tang, Sung, Yuan, Ming and Ching dynasties medicine with Dr. Sung Youan.
 Additionally, he achieved mastery of traditional Chinese gynecology and orthopedic medicine.

 1928 Began study of Taijiquan with Yang Cheng-fu.

 1930 Founded the College of Chinese Culture and Arts and served as vice-president to the college.

 1931-1933 Retired from teaching and moved to Yang-hu where he studied with Master teacher of classics Chien Ming-shan.

 1933 Taught Taijiquan at Central Military Academy.